 CGR runs on the energy, talent, and enthusiasm of a large team made up of our 5 Board members, 40+ camp week volunteer staff (click here for the volunteer application!), and a big handful of committed folks who help us to organize camp, plan events, and raise money throughout the year!
 If you’re interested in joining the team as a volunteer, whether you can commit 1 hour per year or 5 hours per month, or can volunteer the entire week of camp or just for one afternoon, we’d love to have you!
-You can reach our volunteer coordinator at firstname.lastname@example.org to find out more about volunteering!
+Click HERE to register to volunteer!

 Would you like to meet our Board?
 Read on!

 Amelia is one of the founders of Chattanooga Girls Rock, helping to bring the concept to her hometown after seeing the positive effects of similar programs in other cities.
 Her time spent in wildly varying industries (from work in social justice based non-profits, to a stint sourcing/buying yellowfin tuna for export in Mexico and everything in between) has prepared her for this adventure about as much as she could have hoped!
 By day she's the Lead Cheesemaker at Sequatchie Cover Creamery, and she typically spends the majority of her evenings learning to be a patient new puppy mom, and mostly failing.

 Kristin has been with Chattanooga Girls Rock since its inception the first year.
 Professionally she works as the Executive Director of the Pet Placement Center in Red Bank, and clearly can’t get enough of the nonprofit world, as her spare time is spent working with CGR.
 Helping animals and children are her passion and she raises several of each at home as well.
 In her spare spare time she enjoys lots of coffee, paddle boarding, music, reading, and working with animals that need a little extra help.